Most organizations expect growth to create momentum.

 What actually changed when you scaled was not effort, but structure.

 You scaled headcount, not decision-making capability.
 You scaled delivery, not learning.
-You preserved assumptions that only worked when the organisation was smaller.
+You preserved assumptions that only worked when the organization was smaller.

 The result is a system that looks busy, but loses leverage as it grows.